 “We require masks covering the nose and mouth for anyone 6 years of age or older.
 We’re pretty adamant about following CDC recommendations.
-We do our best to ensure social distancing, and ensure extra sanitation to our regular cleaning.
-The butterfly room is set up so people can follow a natural path, which they can go around as many times as they want but we have them going one way so that they’re able to social distance and people can feel safe to come and explore.
+We do our best to ensure social distancing and ensure extra sanitation to our regular cleaning.
+The butterfly room is set up so people can follow a natural path, which they can go around as many times as they want, but we have them going one way so that they’re able to social distance and people can feel safe to come and explore.
 We set a lower capacity just to allow people the ability to social distance.
-We mostly reach capacity on the days that we are super busy, usually on weekends during the middle of day.
+We mostly reach capacity on the days that we are super busy, usually on weekends during the middle of the day.
 When that happens, we end up taking a waiting list.
 No one usually waits more than 15 minutes to get in.
-As families leave, we just send more families in; that way, we are able to keep enough space for everyone to explore.”
+As families leave, we just send more families in; that way, we can keep enough space for everyone to explore.”

 What’s the best way to get tickets?

 “At our front desk when they arrive is a great option.
 They can also get their tickets online, though it won’t reserve them a spot.
-It’s still first come, first serve as far as building capacity.”
+It’s still first-come, first-serve as far as building capacity.”

 Tell us about the groups you welcome to the attraction.